kachhy/Tetromino/README.md

 ## What is this?

-This is a solver for an 8x8 tetrimino game.
+This is a solver for an 8x8 tetromino game.
 The solver is passed a file with a set of tiles that fit on an 8x8 board, and it tries to find solutions with all tiles on the board.

 ## Building
 To build the program, run (in the src directory)